uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 Please refer to [section 1.1](lab-1-setting-up-your-laptop.md#id-1.1.-windows-macos-non-m1-linux) or [1.2](lab-1-setting-up-your-laptop.md#id-1.2.-m1-m2-etc.-macbook-users) for specific set up instructions for your system.

 ### 1.1.
-Windows/MacOS (Intel/AMD chips)/Linux
+Windows/MacOS (Intel/AMD chips) Users

 There are many VM software you can use, such as VirtualBox, VMWare, etc. VirtualBox is recommended.

-- Download VirtualBox for Windows [here](https://download.virtualbox.org/virtualbox/7.1.6/VirtualBox-7.1.6-167084-Win.exe).
+- Download VirtualBox for Windows （Intel/AMD chips) [here](https://download.virtualbox.org/virtualbox/7.1.6/VirtualBox-7.1.6-167084-Win.exe).
 - Download VirtualBox for MacOS (Intel chips) [here](https://download.virtualbox.org/virtualbox/7.1.6/VirtualBox-7.1.6-167084-OSX.dmg).

 Once you have installed the VirtualBox, we need to download the VM image we want to use.
 [Kali Linux](https://www.kali.org) is recommended.